The Premonition (1976 film): Plot

 During a rainstorm one night, Sheri departs with Janie to meet with Miles and Jeena at the university, but her car begins to act of its own accord, causing her to crash.
 Sheri is taken to the hospital, but Janie is not found at the scene of the accident.
 Janie wanders toward the carnival where Jude works, having visited it several times before.
 She is taken in by Jude, who conceals her from police.
 Meanwhile, after Sheri is released from the hospital, she has an overwhelming feeling that draws her to a rural lake.
 In an abandoned farmhouse on the shore, they find Janie's doll.
 Police subsequently drag the lake, recovering Andrea's body.
 At the carnival, Lenore, a fortune teller, attempts to call police and report they have found Janie, but Jude murders her before she can.
 Sheri begins to sense that Janie is running out of time.

 With the police's prime suspect, Andrea, now dead, Jeena suggests that Sheri attempt to appeal to Andrea's spirit.
-With Andrea's love of music in mind, Jeena has Sheri perform a piece that Andrea composed in the town square.
+With Andrea's love of music in mind, Jeena has Sheri perform one of Andrea's pieces in the town square.
 Meanwhile, Jude is attempting to flee town, with Janie asleep in the back of his RV.
 He arrives in a traffic jam near the town square where Sheri is performing Andrea's piece, which he recognizes.
 Miles sees a painting of a horse in the back of the truck, which mirrors a painting from one of Sheri's visions.
 Miles breaks into the RV, but cannot find Janie.
-As Sheri's performance reaches its crescendo, Janie appears, walking through the crowd and toward her mother before collapsing of exhaustion.
+As Sheri's performance reaches its crescendo, Janie appears, walking through the crowd and toward her mother before collapsing from exhaustion.